Vitalii-uap/quiz-builder/README.md

 - The page displays all questions and correct answers

+## Known Limitations / Future Improvements

+- **Legacy `pages` router**
-This project uses the legacy pages router.
-In a real production app I would use the app router (Next.js 13+)
+  The project currently uses the legacy `pages` router.
+In a real production application I would use the `app` router (Next.js 13+) with server components and more modern routing patterns.

+- **Manual validation (no Zod / react-hook-form yet)**
+  Request and form validation is implemented manually in controllers/services on the backend and directly in React components on the frontend.
+A better approach would be to introduce a shared schema layer using [Zod](https://github.com/colinhacks/zod) and use it together with `react-hook-form` on the frontend and with the backend DTOs.

+- **Inline styles and limited componentization**
+  Many UI pieces still use inline styles and some logic (e.g. rendering different question types) lives inside a single component.
+As a next step, this could be refactored into smaller presentational components and shared helpers, and styled using a utility-first framework like Tailwind CSS.